galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 > 4. Run the playbook
 >
-> 5. Log in and check the status with `supervisorctl status` (remember to change to the Galaxy user)
+> 5. Log in and check the status with `systemctl status galaxy`
 >
 >    > ### {% icon question %} Question
 >    >